mascaldotfr/CoRT/warstatus/stats/README.md

 There is a way to generate a CSV dump with all historical events and a (current) yearly one.
 It requires the `sqlite3` program to be installed.

-Like you did in `warstatus` you can modify the crontab to include the following line:
+Like you did in `warstatus` you can modify the crontab to include the following line to make it run daily at 6:

 ```
-    0 6 * * * cd /where/is/warstatus/stats && ./dump_generator
+    0 6 * * * cd /where/is/CoRT/var && ./dump_generator
 ```

 ## Database format